-Do You Get Paid Enough Money?
+Do You Make Enough Money?

 Regardless of your position, title, or even salary level, if you are a working person you have probably asked yourself the question, “Am I getting paid enough?”

 How to Determine Whether You Are Being Paid Enough

 It’s the type of question that can arise during times of high stress or overwork, upon hearing about another vacation a peer or colleague is taking, or during a rough bout getting the checkbook in balance.
 It may even pop into your head randomly during the workday, like something you have been meaning to check on if you could only find the time.

 While the question of whether you are earning enough is a timeless one, it tends to arise more often during times of economic uncertainty.
 According to the Early Forecast: U.S. Salary Budget Increase from the Society of Human Resource Management (SHRM), employers are cautious with salary budgets.
 Average pay increases are projected to remain at about 3% in the US in 2018.

 So how can you tell whether you are truly earning what you are worth or you are not making enough money?
 Consider the following earning earmarks.